 It's true that various software programs are being deployed in schools, but each program holds its own individual data, making it impossible to perform meta-analysis.
 From the perspective of information security, it is necessary to manage and operate each of the following software programs separately: learning software such as AI drills and presentation software, school administrative software that manages students' personal information such as grades and attendance, and external software that handles email communications with external parties.
 As a result, schools are faced with the fundamental issue of difficulty in analyzing this data.
 I believe that one solution could be to not only reconsider the design of academic achievement tests and the like, but also to create an environment in which the various data collected daily can be treated as a large dataset and meta-analyzed.

-Kamakura City, which has enacted the "Kamakura City Ordinance Aiming to Realize a Cohesive Society" and been selected as an SDGs Future City, is promoting urban development centered on the idea of leaving no one behind, such as by clearly stating the direction of a "cohesive society" where everyone respects each other's personality, individuality, diverse ways of life, and an environment where they can support each other.In terms of education, in addition to promoting a change in mindset through educational training, there is also a movement to establish a support system for children by placing educational consultation coordinators in each school and consolidating knowledge among these members.
+Kamakura City, which has enacted the "Ordinance Aiming to Realize a Coexistent Society in Kamakura City" and has been selected as an SDG Future City, is promoting urban development centered on the idea of leaving no one behind, by clearly defining the direction of a "coexistent society" in which all people respect each other's personality, individuality, and diverse ways of life, and support one another.
+In terms of Education, in addition to promoting a change in mindset through Education training, there is a movement to develop a support system for children by placing Education counseling coordinators in each school and consolidating their knowledge.

 For the children of the future